 We will ask: How should ecosystems be prioritised for restoration and protection?
 Who should decide/or/through what modes of governance should these decisions be made?

 What makes the NbS framing different and powerful?
 The answer is people.
-In this session, we will discuss how Indigenous Peoples and local communities are critical for tackling the biodiversity and climate crises and hence are at the centre of transformative NbS.
-With reference to diverse examples from across the globe, we will discuss the role of local knowledge and engagement, leadership and collective action in the sustainability of nature-based interventions for climate change adaptation, and will highlight the need for livelihoods and rights to be recognised, respected and upheld.
+In this session, we will discuss how Indigenous Peoples and local communities drive transformative NbS.
+With reference to diverse examples from across the globe, we will discuss why local knowledge and engagement, leadership and collective action are central to nature-based solutions for climate change and will highlight the importance of recognising, respecting and upholding people’s livelihoods and rights.

 Biodiversity plays a vital role in the healthy functioning and resilience of ecosystems.
 It secures the flow of essential services, reduces trade-offs among them, and supports human capacity to adapt to climate change.
 In this session, we will highlight the contribution of biodiversity to climate mitigation and/or adaptation in the context of protecting intact ecosystems, restoring landscapes and sustaining agriculture.
 Then we will discuss how knowledge of biodiversity’s importance could better inform the policy and practice of NbS.
 We will discuss interlinkages between the CBD’s Global Biodiversity Framework and the UNFCCC’s Paris Agreement and reflect on how best to overcome key obstacles to biodiversity-based policy targets.

 We will ask: as we take NbS to scale, how do we ensure that they support biodiversity and are resilient in a rapidly changing world?

 To mobilize large and sustainable flows of finance to nature-based solutions we need to break out of existing paradigms.
 In this session, we will discuss what this paradigm-shift looks like across companies and industries, financial institutions, private investors, governments, multilateral agencies and the global community.